 1. Real Self

 We’re a real community of real professionals.
-We expect you’ll use your real name and photo as for your profile.
-Please also add your company to your display name (this also helps everyone find you more easily)
+We expect you’ll use your real name and photo for your profile.
+Please also add your company to your display name (this also helps everyone find you more easily).
+If you change companies, create a new account with your new company email and reach out to an admin to deactivate your old account.

 3. Context and Relevance